Evoaldi's impressive streak for Rangers ends by giving up 3 homers and 5 runs

-ARLINGTON, Texas (AP) — Nathan Eovaldi's impressive streak for the Texas Rangers ended with a dud.
+ARLINGTON, Texas (AP) — Nathan Eovaldi's impressive streak for the Texas Rangers ended with a dud, but without a decision.

 Eovaldi had given up only six runs total over his previous seven starts, and half of those runs came in the same game.
 There had only been two long balls against him his past 14 games.